 To locate tests and measurements in ETS TestLink, follow the below steps:

 For additional information, see our ETS TestLink Quick Tutorial Video.

-MMY with TiP offers test reviews that are written by experts and contain descriptions of tests and commentary on their psychometric adequacy (Cone & Foster, 2006, pg.
+Mental Measurements Yearbook with Tests in Print (MMY with TiP) offers test reviews that are written by experts and contain descriptions of tests and commentary on their psychometric adequacy (Cone & Foster, 2006, pg.
 170).
-ETS does not include reviews but still offers information on a test’s purpose, individuals for whom it is appropriate, and administration times.
-Use MMY with TiP, and ETS, to 1) obtain contact information and 2) read descriptive information on the measure of interest.
-You will need to either purchase the test from a publisher or contact author(s) to obtain the test along with copyright permissions to use it in your research.
+You can use MMY with TiP to (1) obtain contact information for an author or publisher, and (2) read descriptive information on the measure of interest.
+Note that you will need to either purchase the test from the publisher directly, or contact author(s) to obtain the test along with copyright permissions to use it in your research.